Kaushik-19/EasyDefenderMacOS/README.md

 # EasyDefenderMacOS

-**EasyDefenderMacOS** is A set of importable Intune policies that simplify onboarding/offboarding MacOS devices to/from Defender for Business/Endpoint.
+**EasyDefenderMacOS** is a set of importable Intune policies that simplify onboarding/offboarding MacOS devices to/from Defender for Business/Endpoint.

 **Device types supported**
    - Works with both **personally-owned devices (work profile)** and **corporate-owned devices**